mdn/content/files/en-us/web/api/wgsllanguagefeatures/index.md

 The `WGSLLanguageFeatures` object is accessed via the {{domxref("GPU.wgslLanguageFeatures")}} property.

-Note that not all WGSL language extensions are available to WebGPU in all browsers that support the API.
-We recommend you thoroughly test the extension you choose to use in a WebGPU app.
+> **Note:** Not all WGSL language extensions are available to WebGPU in all browsers that support the API.
+We recommend you thoroughly test any extensions you choose to use.

 {{InheritanceDiagram}}